zzxwill/odps/intl.en-US/User Guide/SQL/UDT.md

 # UDT {#concept_drb_xk4_hfb .concept}

 MaxCompute has introduced the User-defined type \(UDT\) based on the new generation SQL engine.
-UDT allow you to reference classes or objects of third-party languages in SQL statements to obtain data or call methods.
+UDT allows you to reference classes or objects of third-party languages in SQL statements to obtain data or call methods.

 ## Scenarios {#section_wbd_xp4_hfb .section}